Regulator Movement in North Carolina

-The Regulator Movement in North Carolina, also known as the Regulator Insurrection, War of Regulation, and War of the Regulation, was an uprising in Provincial North Carolina from 1766 to 1771 in which citizens took up arms against colonial officials who they viewed as corrupt.
+The Regulator Movement in North Carolina, also known as the Regulator Insurrection, War of Regulation, War of the Regulation, and Regulator Revolution, was an uprising in Provincial North Carolina from 1766 to 1771 in which citizens took up arms against colonial officials whom they viewed as corrupt.
 Historians such as John Spencer Bassett argue that the Regulators did not wish to change the form or principle of their government, but simply wanted to make the colony's political process more equal.
 They wanted better economic conditions for everyone, instead of a system that heavily benefited the colonial officials and their network of plantation owners mainly near the coast.
 Bassett interprets the events of the late 1760s in Orange and surrounding counties as "...a peasants' rising, a popular upheaval."

-Causes of rebellion

-Population increase and new settlers arrive
+Background

 The western region of Provincial North Carolina experienced dramatic population growth in the 1760s.
 Thousands of colonists arrived from the eastern districts seeking greater opportunities.
 The inland section of the colonies had once been predominantly composed of planters with an agricultural economy.
 Merchants and lawyers began to move west, upsetting the social and political structure.
 They were joined by new Scots-Irish immigrants, who populated the backcountry.

-Economic depression

 At the same time, the local inland agricultural community suffered from a deep economic depression because of severe droughts throughout the previous decade.
 The loss of crops cost farmers their food source as well as their primary means of income, which led many to rely on the goods being brought by newly arrived merchants.
 Due to income loss, the local planters often fell into debt.
 The merchants, in turn, relied on lawyers and the court to settle disputes.
 Debts were common at the time, and from 1755 to 1765, the cases brought to the docket increased nearly sixteen-fold, from seven annually to 111 in Orange County, North Carolina, alone.